 Be social and authentic

 Be authentic in what you share and post.
 Failures and lessons learned can often have a bigger impact on your audience than constant highlights.
 Authenticity goes a long way to share your real self with your audience.

 Share your experience!
 Every artist has something to offer.
 Be open and honest, share your journey through art, things you’ve learned, and revelations about becoming an artist.
 Your journey is unique and more people will resonate with it than you think.

 Social media can be a helpful tool for artists, but it doesn’t guarantee success.
-By using it as a tool to enhance your skills, meet fellow artists, and gain new insights and experiences, social media for artists can be very beneficial.
+By using it as a tool to enhance your skills, meet fellow artists, and gain new insights and experiences, the benefits of social media for artists are great.

 Protect your time, keep working on your craft, and remember that your journey through is worth sharing with an audience!

 How do you utilize social media for your art?
 Leave a comment below!